kastle-lab/curriculum-kg/schema/Competency Question & SPARQL Examples.md

 ## Question 7

-**Competency Question:** What learning steps exist in a learning path?
+**Competency Question:** Which persona is associated with which learning path, and what are the learning steps within that path?
-_(I might have messed up the code or something now that I look at it.
-Come back to this)_

 **SPARQL Query:**